alexdeplov/alexdeplov.github.io/content/blog/2026/desktop-phone-connected-to-freebsd-server.md

 The interaction is simple:

 1. Pick up the handset.
-2. The HT801 automatically dials extension `7000`.
+2. The HT801 automatically dials a private menu extension.
 3. Asterisk answers and waits for one DTMF digit.
 4. Press `1`, `2`, `3`, or `4`.
 5. A Python AGI dispatcher maps that digit to a fixed local action.